Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 9. History of autoimmune disease (e.g., rheumatoid arthritis, systemic lupuserythematosus) with requirement of immunosuppressive medication within 6 months.

-10. Body weight <40 kilograms(kg)
+10. Body weight <40 kilograms(kg).

 Eligibility for Infusion of Investigational Product:

-Subjects will undergo an evaluation of eligibility on day 1 prior to infusion of anti-CD19 CAR-T cell product.
+Participants will undergo an evaluation of eligibility on day 1 prior to infusion of anti-CD19 CAR-T cell product.
 This eligibility criterion will include the inclusion and exclusion criteria required for enrollment with the following exceptions and additions:

 1. No significant laboratory abnormalities.
 Laboratory result abnormalities that areconsidered not clinically significant by the principal investigator AND are not theresult of a demonstrated active infection or an active central nervous systemcondition.